fidelity/kraan/docs/user-guide.md

 ### Processing Controls

 The `interval` field is used to specify the period to wait before reprocessing an AddonsLayer.
 Note that all AddonsLayers are reprocessed periodically.
 The period between reprocessing of all AddonsLayers defaults to one minute but can set using the `syncPeriod` value, see Configuration section above.

+The `interval` field is also used to define the period to wait for another layer to adopt a HelmRelease that has been removed from a layer.
+See Pruning section below for more details.

 The `timeout` field is used to set the period to wait for HelmReleases to be deployed before setting the AddonsLayer's status to failed.